 Conestoga College, final year

-Chloe is in her final year of the Bachelor of Science in Nursing program through McMaster University at Conestoga College.
-Her involvement with the Canadian Nursing Students’ Association began in 2017 when she was elected as the official delegate for Conestoga College and then as the Indigenous Health Advocacy Committee Ally on the board of directors.
+Chloe's involvement with the Canadian Nursing Students’ Association began in 2017 when she was elected as the official delegate for Conestoga College and then as the Indigenous Health Advocacy Committee Ally on the board of directors.
 Her passions lie in advocating for more Indigenous health curriculum in nursing schools and ensuring that First Nations, Métis, and Inuit are included in broader community conversations.
 She stands by her belief that positive change occurs from the bottom-up and is committed to facilitating a safe space for both Indigenous and non-Indigenous nursing students to embrace their passions and facilitate Indigenous health advocacy initiatives within their own communities.
 She believes that collaboration between Indigenous and non-Indigenous nursing students is imperative for reconciliation within health care.
 Chloe is overjoyed to hold this position for the 2018-2019 academic year as it marks the first year that the committee will be run by co-chairs, one Indigenous and one non-Indigenous ally, which Chloe hopes will role model solidarity for nursing students across the country.
 Chloe will be completing an outpost nursing placement in Kugluktuk, Nunavut beginning in May 2018 during her term as Ally.
 Drinking espresso, spending time in nature, and watching her Toronto Maple Leafs win are amongst her favourite things.

 Latitia P. George